-Large projects use to have more than thousand issues, requests for change as well as things not working as expected.
+Large projects may have more than thousand issues, requests for change as well as defects, i.e. something not working as expected.
 The parties can spend lots of time discussing what to do with them, and it delays the development process.
 The customer wants efficient management of the issues.
 What to do now, what can wait, what to ignore, who pays?
 This can be handled by recording the issues when they turn up, and maybe not deal with them until later.
 We can describe it as this task:

 Users: The customer's project team and the supplier's developers.
 Start: When an issue turns up and it cannot be dealt with immediately.
 Or when issues change state (e.g. after test).
-Or at meetings between supplier and customer, where the parties review the list of open issues.
-End: When nothing more needs to be done right now.
+Or at meetings between supplier and customer, where the parties review the list of open issues and decide what to do.
+End: When nothing more needs to be done with the issues right now.
 Frequency: Weekly.
 In the test periods often daily.

-Cult taska and varianta.
-Evenue colution: Cadar asks and variants: Example solution: Code: 1.
-Record the problem with date, source, a short description, maybe screen dumps, etc. Often you don't have to do more right now and can park the issue.
+Sub tasks and variants: Example solution: Code: 1.
+New issues: Record the problem with date, source, a short description, maybe screen dumps, etc. Often you don't have to do more right now and can park the issue.
 See the supplier's system, e.g. in an appendix with screen shots, and assess how well it supports the customer.
 1a.
 Find a specific issue and update its data.
 1b.
 Find the next issue to deal with.
 2. Is it duplicate, i.e. something we have recorded already?
 3. Analyse the issue.
 How important for the customer?
 How expensive to rectify?
 How urgent?
 Is there a work-around for the customer?
-4. Is it a defect (the supplier has to rectify it) or a new requirement (the customer has to pay)?
-This is sometimes hard to determine (see the requirement note below).
-For minor changes, you can make the change and postpone the decision and payment until later.
+4. Is it a defect (the supplier has to rectify it) or a request for change (the customer has to pay)?
+This may be hard to determine (see the requirement note below).
+For minor changes, you can make the change and postpone the decision on payment until later.
 5. What is the consequence of the change on price, delivery time, documentation and maintenance?
 6. Maybe reject the issue or postpone it with a deadline.
 7. Maybe add your own notes.
 8. When the change has to be made: Sometimes it is necessary to change the requirements specification, but often it is a matter of details that are not mentioned in the requirements.
 If so, it is sufficient to record the decision in the issue tracking system.
 9. For changes to be made: Is it done?
 Tested?
 Deployed?
 10. Maybe inform the parties.